When we admit students, we don't just welcome them into our community, we welcome you as well!

 If you have any questions about availability or prefer to book your room over the phone, please contact the hotel directly.

 We have events specifically tailored to parents and plenty more that parents are welcome to attend.
-While we work on the 2019 schedule, you can check out last year's events here.

 If possible, we strongly recommend leaving your car at home during CPW.
 Parking in Kendall Square is extremely limited during business hours.
 Both Boston and Cambridge are pedestrian friendly with ample public transportation options.
 All area hotels offer parking, and most are a quick walk, taxi, bus, or train ride from MIT.